-Andrew P. Rocks counsels clients on a wide variety of business law matters, focusing on public and private mergers and acquisitions (M&A) (including spin-offs and other divestitures, joint ventures, strategic investments, and recapitalizations), private equity, venture capital investments, and general corporate and securities law matters
+Andrew P. Rocks counsels clients on a wide variety of business law matters, with a focus on public and private mergers and acquisitions (M&A) (including spinoffs and other divestitures, joint ventures, strategic investments, and recapitalizations), private equity, venture capital investments, corporate reorganizations and restructurings, and general corporate and securities law matters.

-His clients range from Fortune 500 companies to private equity funds and their portfolio companies to entrepreneurs and emerging businesses across many industries, including technology, retail, consulting, manufacturing, pharmaceutical, healthcare, and energy.
-Andrew represents many of his clients, including emerging companies and portfolio companies of his private equity clients, through their entire life cycle, guiding these clients through the negotiation and implementation of employment arrangements, incentive equity plans, and other start-up matters, equity and debt financings, corporate restructurings, and sale transactions.
+Andrew counsels clients ranging from Fortune 500 companies and private equity funds and their portfolio companies to entrepreneurs and emerging businesses across many industries, including sports, technology, retail, consulting, manufacturing, healthcare, and energy.
+He represents many of these clients, including emerging companies and portfolio companies, throughout their entire lifecycle, guiding them through the negotiation and implementation of employment arrangements, incentive equity plans, and other startup matters, as well as equity and debt financings, corporate restructurings, and sale transactions.

-He routinely advises on complicated transaction structures involving pre-transaction restructurings, equity rollover components, the use of representations and warranties insurance, and earnouts, among other things, on behalf of both buy-side and sell-side clients.
-Prior to joining Morgan Lewis, Andrew was an associate in the New York office of another major international law firm.
+Andrew routinely advises on complicated transaction structures involving pre-transaction restructurings, equity rollover components, the use of representations and warranties insurance, and earnouts, among others, on behalf of both buy-side and sell-side parties.
+Andrew is a co-leader of the firm’s global sports industry team.

-HRSoft, a provider of a SaaS platform that is an industry-leading low-code platform that empowers enterprises to take control of employee compensation, rewards, and performance management, in the investment by Bow River Capital’s Software Growth Equity
+HRSoft, a software-as-a-service (SaaS) low-code platform provider that empowers enterprises to take control of employee compensation, rewards, and performance management, in the investment by Bow River Capital’s Software Growth Equity

 Sommer Maid Creamery, a family-owned and operated dairy, in its sale to Honor Foods

-Harte Hanks in the $112 million sale of its Trillium Software business to Clearlake Capital Group, L.P. backed Syncsort Incorporated
+Harte Hanks (NASDAQ: HHS) in the $112 million sale of its Trillium Software business to Clearlake Capital Group LP–backed Syncsort Incorporated

 Campbell Soup Company in its $231 million acquisition of Garden Fresh Gourmet